Interstate 75 in Ohio: Route description

 The highway enters the state via the Brent Spence Bridge into Downtown Cincinnati.
 I-71 immediately splits off to the east from this point, taking a more easterly route through downtown, while I-75 continues north along the west side of downtown.
 The Mill Creek Expressway is a heavily trafficked portion of I-75 in Ohio, from the Ohio River at the Kentucky state line to Butler County in Cincinnati's northern suburbs that follows the path of its namesake, Mill Creek, and the former path of the Miami and Erie Canal, and passes through the city's industrial core.

 The highway continues north, intersecting I-74 and turning to the northeast.
 At one point, while passing through the suburb of Arlington Heights, the carriageways split apart and create a wide enough space for the community to be completely enclosed by the Interstate; they rejoin at the other end of the community.
 The highway then intersects the Cincinnati beltway, I-275, and continues northeasterly through the West Chester Township, Monroe, Middletown, and Franklin en route to the Dayton metropolitan area.

 Once arriving in the Dayton area, I-75 first junctions with I-675, an eastern bypass of Dayton, in Miamisburg.
 The highway then continues north into Downtown Dayton, skirting it to the west and junctioning with I-70 near the Dayton International Airport.

-The highway then continues north through the western side of the state toward Toledo, passing through cities such as Troy, Piqua, Lima, Findlay, and Bowling Green.
-Once the highway arrives in Toledo, it first intersects with I-475 in Perrysburg, followed by I-80/I-90 (Ohio Turnpike) in Rossford before skirting Downtown Toledo to the west.
-After the interchange, I-75 continues north into Downtown Toledo.
-Just north of downtown, I-475 rejoins I-75.
-After continuing northeasterly, I-75 intersects I-280, which connects the Ohio Turnpike.
-Following this, I-75 enters Michigan and follows the shore of Lake Erie.
+The highway then continues north through the western side of the state toward Toledo, passing through the small cities of Troy, Piqua, Lima, Findlay, and Bowling Green.
+Once the highway arrives in the Toledo metro area, it first intersects with I-475 in the suburb of Perrysburg.
+Followed by I-80/I-90 (Ohio Turnpike) in suburb of Rossford and passing through Northwood after the interchange.
+Before skirting Downtown Toledo to the west, I-75 enters the Toledo city limits and then crosses the Maumee River and continues north into Downtown Toledo.
+Just north of downtown, in the Old West End I-475 rejoins I-75.
+After continuing northeasterly, I-75 intersects I-280, in the North End of the city, which connects the Ohio Turnpike.
+Following this, I-75 passes through the Point Place/Shoreland lake shore community district.
+I-75 then enters Michigan and runs parallel with the shore of Lake Erie.